petercpark/The_Uni/README.md

 * money

 ## Arduino
 The arduino you should use is the Pro Micro.
-You can also use other microcontrollers with same footprints such as the Elite C. I will be providing the Pro Micro on the assembled board.
+You can also use other microcontrollers with same footprints such as the Elite C.

 ## Switches
-Nearly any switch is compatible.
-The board has a footprint that accomodates for mx, alps, and choc style switches.
-The assembled board will come with Gateron Clear switches (35 grams).
+Nearly any switch is compatible with the v2.
+The board has a footprint that accomodates for mx, alps, and choc v1 style switches.

 ## Keycaps
+The best keycaps to use are the OEM R3 keycaps with one of the rows inverted to reduce the gap in the middle.
-I recommend 3d printing your caps, if you don't have a 3d printer, you can buy some from me.
-There are flat keycaps for mx style switches at pimpmykeyboard.com called f10 keycaps.
-There is also a slightly less flatter version called the G20 keycap and the Stenomod uses this as its keycaps.
-These are extremely expensive though.
-The assembled version will come with 3d printed keycaps.
+I used to recommend 3d printing your caps but OEM R3 caps are better.
+There are other flat keycaps for mx style switches at pimpmykeyboard.com called f10 keycaps.
+There is also a slightly less flatter version called the G20 keycaps on their store and people have used them for steno.
 ![alt text](https://github.com/petercpark/The_Uni/blob/main/Pics/3d-printed-keycaps.jpg?raw=true)

 ## Soldering
-All you have to solder are the switches and pro micro if you just get the pcb.
-If you buy the assembled version, I will do this for you so you won't have to solder.
+All you have to solder are the switches and pro micro if you get the pcb with the diodes assembled.
+If not you'll have to solder the smd diodes yourself.
+Check the BOM file for the necessary materials.